 Any proposed educational visit/trip or sporting event must first be cleared through the Principal or Vice Principal.
-In liaison with the Educational Visits Co-ordinator (EVC), a strict analysis of the proposed visit must be satisfied before agreement is given.
+In liaison with the Educational Visits Co-ordinator, a strict analysis of the proposed visit must be satisfied before agreement is given.
 This will include assessment of:

-- a) Suitability of the trip provider. - b) Suitability of the location and activities according to the competency of supervision and abilities of students attending. - c) The submitted risk assessments for all activities to be undertaken. - d) Any other provision as decided by the Principal. - e) All approvals being given in-line with the offsite visits policy.
+- (a) Suitability of the Trip Provider. - (b) Suitability of the location and activities according to the competency of supervision and abilities of students attending. - (c) The submitted risk assessments for all activities to be undertaken - (d) Any other provision as decided by the Principal.

-This must be completed on Exeant which will then be checked by the EVC and finally then signed off by the Principal or Vice Principal.
+This must be completed on Exeant which will then be checked by the educational visits co-ordinator (EVC) and finally then signed off by the Principal or Vice Principal.
 No activity should be undertaken without a risk assessment being completed and the Principal or Vice Principal agreeing to the activity.
 All overnight or overseas visits must be approved by the CEO.